 There have been times when I was on my productions and disconnected from Slack, that I felt like I was quite disconnected from my team because I couldn’t attend the daily stand-ups, felt like I was falling behind trying to read all the messages and catch up, etc. In situations as such, alignment calls or messages play an important role in fixing the gaps in communications.
 I didn’t, but I should’ve spoken up more frequently and asked for clarifications where possible.

 Do you have any tips to make sure remote employees are both happy AND productive while working remotely?

-Referring to some sections in our Remoter Podcast, like this episode with Tanja Weidinger and Wolfgang Damm of Fretello, or this episode with Matteo Grassi, trust is a big factor.
+Referring to some sections in our Remoter Podcast, like the episode with Tanja Weidinger and Wolfgang Damm of Fretello, or the episode with Matteo Grassi, trust is a big factor.
 If managers or leaders prefer presence culture, equating seeing people at the office as ‘work is getting done’, then working remotely will destroy these types of people.

 Other reasons for hesitation (as discussed within Remoter Stories by our experts) include:

 - they do not have the right processes in place